sensu/sensu-docs-legacy/0.10/faq.md

 Checks can be run on your hosts with the system-supplied Ruby or the Sensu-supplied embedded Ruby.
 You can set the Ruby to be used when Sensu is started by specifying the `EMBEDDED_RUBY` variable.
-This is usually set using your operating system's init wrapper, for Sensu see the `/etc/default/sensu` file.
+This is usually set using your operating system's init wrapper.
+For Sensu see the `/etc/default/sensu` file.

-## My machine can't find Ruby, what should I do?
+## My machine can't find Ruby.
+What should I do?

 * Check that your `PATH` is set correctly.
 If you're using embedded Ruby, it should indicate an embedded Ruby binary path, for example